Ornate hawk-eagle: Description

-Ornate hawk-eagles largely perch within the tree canopy, but will sometimes be out on exposed branches especially earlier in the morning.
+Ornate hawk-eagles largely perch within the tree canopy, but sometimes are out on exposed branches, especially earlier in the morning.
 Usually soaring activity peaks in the late morning.
 Brown & Amadon (1986) described the species are "rather stolid and buteonine, despite the long tail and crest".
 Adults are largely distinguishable by their rufous cowls and bold barring below.

-Furthermore, all ornate hawk-eagles bear a long erectile crest, which may variously be laid flat against the head, protrude straight up like a spike or sometimes hang at a slight curve.
-Adults when perched have an obvious black crown, crest and malar stripes (continuing to sides as isolated streaks) sets off by the rufous color on their cheeks, ear-coverts and sides of the neck and chest (sometimes completely covering their upper chests), the rufous shading into a somewhat browner rufous nape.
+Furthermore, all ornate hawk-eagles bear a long, erectile crest, which may variously be laid flat against the head, protrude straight up like a spike, or sometimes hang at a slight curve.
+Adults when perched have an obvious black crown, crest, and malar stripes (continuing to sides as isolated streaks), set off by the rufous color on their cheeks, ear coverts, and sides of the neck and chest (sometimes completely covering their upper chests), the rufous shading into a somewhat browner rufous nape.
 On the upperside, they are barred blackish to dark brown with usually apparent white tips on the mantle and lesser wing coverts.
-Meanwhile, on the underside, they have a whitish base color which, other than the often plain throat, is boldly overlaid with black barring.
-This barring extends down to the abdomen and legs, while the crissum is spotted black.
+Meanwhile, on the underside, they have a whitish base color, which other than the often-plain throat, is boldly overlaid with black barring, which extends down to the abdomen and legs, while the crissum is spotted black.

 Like many forest raptors, the species has relatively short wings and a longish tail.
 When perched, their wing tips slightly exceed their tail base.
 The tail is blackish with a creamy whitish tip and three broad pale bands, which are greyish above and whitish below, the basal bar often being obscured.
 According to Brown & Amadon "the perched bird seemingly has legs set very far forward, almost under the chest, thus giving the impression of posed readiness.
 The position of the black crest hints at the bird's temper at the moment".
 Juvenile differ conspicuously in many respects, generally lacking most of the pigment visible in adults.
 Juveniles lack the adults' rufous collar, malar stripes and underside barring.
 Instead, the juvenile's whole head and underparts are white excepting thin black streaks on the crown and the tip of their crest.